alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 `Bind(FindUser)` is just C# method-group shorthand for `Bind(id => FindUser(id))` — the `int` inside the successful `Result` becomes the input to `FindUser`.
 If `ParseId` failed, `Bind` never calls `FindUser`; it just forwards the `Error`.

-We’ll build a tiny `Result` implementation and then come back to this example.

 #### The problem: explicit vs. implicit

 Typically, when you need to handle operations that can fail, you end up in one of two styles: rely on **Implicit Control Flow** (exceptions) or write **Verbose Validation** (guard clauses).